-The programme offers participants a structured progression of physical and cognitive challenges that are matched to their maturity and, to some extent, their previous outdoor experience.
+The programme offers participants a sequential progression of physical and cognitive challenges that are matched to their level of development.
 As students engage with these challenges they discover a great deal about their perceived limitations, capabilities, self-concept and independence.

 It is strongly held that in learning to deal with change, uncertainty and perhaps self-doubt that may arise during their Outdoor Education programme, the girls learn valuable coping strategies and build resilience that can be useful in their day-to-day living.